codelab-app/platform/examples/e-commerce-2/README.md

 - Fetch products from a server and render each products in a grid
 - Searching, filtering, and sorting functionality
-- WIP: Navigation to each product page when clicking a product card
+- Navigation to each product page when clicking a product card
 - WIP: Add to cart functionality

 ## Local setup